...

 This scared the hell out of Tim, and it wasn’t pleasant for me either.

-Each time this happened, I remembered Dew, kids, grandkids, but that 78-old guy too.
+Each time this happened, I remembered Dew, the kids, and the grandkids, but also that 78-year-old guy.

 If he could make it, I would!